sdilts/cl-bindgen/README.md

 cl-bindgen will halt and produce no output.
 This is to avoid producing incorrect bindings: while bindings can still be produced when header files are missing, they are likely to be incorrect.
-To ignore missing header files and other errors, the `-f` flag can be used:
+To ignore missing header files and other fatal errors, the `-f` flag can be used:

 ``` bash
 cl-bindgen b -f batch_file.yaml